ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-CKINRUST" type="Recommendation" title="Check foreign values in Rust">

-In a secure Rust development, the validity checks of foreign values should be done in Rust when possible.
+In a secure Rust development, the validity checks of foreign values SHOULD be done in Rust when possible.

 </div>